From Innovation to Impact: The Real Challenge for Biologicals

 No farmer is willing to take the risk of replacing an old product they are already using.

-part of an integrated pest management (IPM) program
+as part of integrated pest management (IPM) programs

-For emerging technologies such as phages, RNA, and peptides, this creates both opportunities for innovation and uncertainty around market entry.
+For emerging technologies such as phages, RNA, and peptides, this creates both opportunities for innovation and a learning process for all stakeholders as pathways become clearer.

-The regulatory system can handle new technologies.
-In practice, successful registration is not just about the product; it also requires clear positioning, strong science, reliable manufacturing, and early, transparent engagement with regulators.
+Encouragingly, regulatory systems are increasingly able to accommodate new technologies.
+In practice, successful registration is not only about having a strong product; it also depends on clear positioning, solid scientific data, reliable manufacturing, and early, transparent engagement with regulators.

 7. The Real Bottleneck: Connecting the System

-Putting these signals together, one takeaway becomes clear.
+Putting these signals together, one theme becomes clear.
+These are not separate challenges but are parts of the same system.

 Each step matters.
 But more importantly, each step must connect and work well with the next.